jonbirge/costack/README.md

 run on a single cloud server that will help a small seed-stage business provide a few resources.

+The intention is to keep the RAM requirements of this stack such that a 1 GB server instance can be reliably used.

 Traefik is used to distribute traffic to the various backend services, as well as offer IP-based protection.
 The default configuration discards traffic from the top ten countries for cyber attacks for public services, and only allows